Glamping-Hub/django-painless-seo/README.md

 ## Settings

-PainlessSEO uses two configuration variables for defining the default information that will be displayed if the URL has no SEO metadata related.
+PainlessSEO uses two configuration variables in order to define the default information that will be displayed if the URL has no SEO metadata related.
 You have to add them to your *settings.py*:

     SEO_DEFAULT_TITLE = 'Lorem ipsum title'
     SEO_DEFAULT_DESCRIPTION = 'Lorem ipsum description'

-## Registering Models
+### Registering Models

 To create synced SEO metadata for model instances you have to define the `SEO_MODELS` variable in your *settings.py* like this:

     SEO_MODELS = (
         ('myapp', 'mymodel'),
-        ('myapp', 'mymodel'),
+        ('anotherapp', 'anothermodel'),
     )

 After registering the models, you can add the inline form to the admin instance